Rise of Italy's Grillo may threaten Berlusconi's media empire

 It still remains unclear whether Bersani will manage to form a government or persuade populist Grillo to back him through a vote of confidence or by voting for individual laws.

-Bersani, who ruled out a grand coalition with Berlusconi saying the center-right leader had “no concept of responsibility beyond his own interests”, has also spoken in favor of an overhaul of Italy’s communications sector.
+Bersani, who ruled out a grand coalition with Berlusconi saying the centre-right leader had “no concept of responsibility beyond his own interests”, has also spoken in favour of an overhaul of Italy’s communications sector.

-“If the center-left and the 5-Star Movement converge into an alliance, Mediaset would certainly be a potential victim,” said Claudio Aspesi, analyst at Sanford Bernstein in London.
+“If the centre-left and the 5-Star Movement converge into an alliance, Mediaset would certainly be a potential victim,” said Claudio Aspesi, analyst at Sanford Bernstein in London.

 “The market is underestimating the possible regulatory risks the company is facing.”